tuxnotes/docker-atlassian-jira/DEVELOPMENT.md

 ## Setting up for development

-After clonning the repository you will need to clone the submodule:
+After cloning the repository you will need to clone the submodule:

 ```
 git submodule update --init --force --recursive